 If you have a small Windows 10-powered computer hooked up to your TV, it can now double as a wireless display dongle for your phone or laptop.
 When you're mirroring from a Windows 10 computer, you can extend rather than duplicate the screen so you can, for example, play a movie on the receiving display while you send emails on the primary one.
-Just imagine taking a Windows 10 tablet, propping it up next to your laptop and using it as a second monitor on the road.
+Just imagine taking a Windows 10 2-in-1 tablet, propping it up next to your laptop and using it as a second monitor on the road.

 While most modern devices with Wi-Fi have the ability to send out a Miracast signal, compatibility is spotty at best.
 Sometimes you have to try casting your screen three or four times before the process works.
 So be patient.
 If you accidentally rotated your screen while attempting to extend your display, we have a quick fix for that.